 Protesters Start 'We Won't Pay' Movement In Greece

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Europe's latest financial trouble is at the top of NPR's business news.

-From Athens, Joanna Kakissis reports.
+INSKEEP: From Athens, Joanna Kakissis reports.

-The We Won't Pay movement is growing, and it encourages Greeks to ignore all rules, says Aristides Hatzis, a law professor at the University of Athens who says Greeks have a history of avoiding taxes.
+JOANNA KAKISSIS: The We Won't Pay movement is growing, and it encourages Greeks to ignore all rules, says Aristides Hatzis, a law professor at the University of Athens who says Greeks have a history of avoiding taxes.

 KAKISSIS: Hatzis says Greeks don't pay taxes because they don't trust their institutions.

-Prof. HATZIS: The people in many situations feel that they have the right to break the law.
+HATZIS: The people in many situations feel that they have the right to break the law.

-For NPR News, I'm Joanna Kakissis in Athens.
+KAKISSIS: For NPR News, I'm Joanna Kakissis in Athens.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.